-- The frequency rate 1 is the number of disabling injuries due to the work needing an external medicalized treatment beyond first aid, with work lost time exceeding one day which have occurred over a period of 12 months per million hours worked (frequency rate 1 = number of disabling injuries due to the work with lost time x 1,000,000 / number of hours worked). - The frequency rate 2 is the number of disabling injuries due to the work needing an external medicalized assistance, with work lost time exceeding one day and without work lost time which have occurred over a period of 12 months per million hours worked (frequency rate 2 = number of disabling injuries due to the work with and without lost time x 1,000,000 / number of hours worked). - The severity rate is the number of worker-days lost as a result of disability injuries per thousand hours worked (severity rate = number of worker-days lost x 1,000 / number of hours worked).
+- The frequency rate 1 (FR1) is the number of work related injuries that required an external medicalized treatment beyond first aid, with work lost time exceeding one day which have occurred over a period of 12 months per million hours worked (frequency rate 1 = number of medicalized injuries due to the work with lost time x 1,000,000 / number of hours worked). - The frequency rate 2 (FR2) is the number of work related injuries requiring external medicalized treatment, beyond first aid, with work lost time exceeding one day and without work lost time which have occurred over a period of 12 months per million hours worked (frequency rate 2 = number of medicalized injuries due to the work with and without lost time x 1,000,000 / number of hours worked). - The severity rate is the number of worker-days lost as a result of work related injury per thousand hours worked (severity rate = number of worker-days lost x 1,000 / number of hours worked).

-The following table represents the approaches used to derive carbon emissions for scope 1, 2 and 3 included in the fight to prevent climate change section of the document.
+The following table represents the approaches used to derive carbon emissions for Scopes 1, 2 and 3 included in the fight to prevent climate change section of the document.